RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Goals/Deliverables:**
 A Rocket.Chat App that acts as a personal translator for cross-language and cross-cultural communications.

 **Project Duration:** 95 hours (Short)

+**Difficulty:** Easy

+### AI in-channel GIF Image Generator
+A slash command triggered Rocket.Chat app that will generate a small GIF image.
+The image generation should be controlled via a descriptive prompt issued by the user.
+The image can be inserted in-place within the chat or sent to the system clipboard.
+The app must leverage modern open source diffusion model such as Stable Diffusion in generating the image.

+**Desired Skills:**
+Rocket.Chat App development.
+Diffusion models prompting.
+Artistic inclinations.

+**Goals/Deliverables:**
+A Rocket.Chat App that can generate abitrary GIF images within a message, based on a descriptive prompt.

+**Project Duration:** 95 hours (Short)